Alicia-MJ/RL-Anxiety-MathPsy-ICCC/README.md

 ## Experiment's Notebook

-A Google Colab Notebook includes the simulations made for the thesis project.
+A Google Colab Notebook includes the simulations made for this project.

 See [Simulations_Notebook.ipynb](./Simulations_Notebook.ipynb) for more information.